 About the Tea & Coffee World Cup

-Tea & Coffee World Cup is the only international trade show that brings together the entirety of the industry’s supply chain – from bean and leaf to cup!
+Tea & Coffee World Cup brings together the entirety of the industry – from bean and leaf to cup, held virtually for 2021.

 The Government of Canada has committed to banning single-use plastics and is encouraging innovators to develop alternatives, starting with granting a $1 million investment to NEXE Innovations.